 And maybe most crucially, having the movie end with Eunice’s now a lot more extended clan gathered once again in an airy yard for a smiling family photo, turns it into a sign of things to come, addressed to those pressures in Brazil and beyond, who would look for a return to suppression and regulation by anxiety.
 The nationwide spirit you seek to suppress will outlive you.
 Individuals you try to suppress will certainly live to see you reviled and declined by history, while those that resist will certainly have tracks and stories covered them.
 They will certainly inspire music and art in celebration of their lives and will certainly have films as heartsore and attractive as “I’m Still Below” made in their honor.

-1 beauty and dignity
+1 beauty and dignity2 Brazilian military dictatorship

 3 Eunice